Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Upcoming Socceroos fixtures are announced all year round as the international men’s team participates in competitions around the world.

-Following the second round of qualifiers, the Socceroos have also been invited to participate in the 2020 Copa America which will take place in Colombia and Argentina from June 12 to July 12.
+Following the second round of qualifiers, the Socceroos had also been invited to participate in the 2020 Copa America, but that has been postponed to 2021.

 It was a disappointing Asian Cup title defence for the Socceroos.
 The group stages Asian Cup pit Australia against Jordan, Palestine and Syria and, while they were able to progress after finishing second, they were knocked out in the quarter-finals after a shock loss to UAE – the host nation.